Hidden Braces vs. Invisalign

-There is a common belief that Invisalign cannot treat complicated issues and is used only for minor adjustments.
-Invisalign can straighten a variety of malocclusions.
+There is a common misconception that Invisalign cannot treat complicated issues and is used only for minor adjustments, but that is completely incorrect.
+Invisalign can straighten a wide variety of conditions.
 Talk to your orthodontist about wearing Invisalign.
-He can analyze your smile and bite and determine if you are candidate for Invisalign.
+Your orthodontist can analyze your smile and bite and determine if you are candidate for Invisalign.

 Getting Invisalign Clear Aligners

 The first step to starting your Invisalign, a preliminary consultation in which your healthcare professional will discuss your treatment goals and see if Invisalign is the right treatment for your conditions.
 They may image or x-ray your mouth for diagnostic purposes.

 In order to create your Invisalign aligners, your orthodontist will need to take a 3D scan of your teeth and gums.
 These will be sent to Invisalign and then your orthodontist will customize your clear aligner treatment plan.

 Wearing your aligners

 You should wear your aligners each and every day for at least 22 hours for them to effectively work.
 The plastic material of the aligners is made out of is soft and clear to reduce irritation and discomfort.
 You should only remove them to brush and eat.
 When you are not doing either, they should be in your mouth straightening your smile.
 Because they are transparent, no one will be able to tell if you are wearing Invisalign.